jahuty/jahuty-php/README.md

 ## Caching

-Caching renders allows you to tune your application's response time based on your content's stability and traffic.
-By caching a render for a period of time, you can decrease the number of synchronous requests to Jahuty's API.
+Caching allows you to tune your application's response time based on your content's stability and traffic.
+By caching a render for a period of time, you can decrease the number of synchronous requests to Jahuty's API, and thereby increase your response time.

 ### Caching in memory (default)

-By default, Jahuty uses an in-memory cache to avoid requesting the same render more than once during the original request's lifecycle.
+By default, Jahuty uses an in-memory cache to avoid requesting the same render more than once during the same request's lifecycle.
 For example:

 ```php
 $jahuty = new \Jahuty\Client('YOUR_API_KEY');